Yamaha has a reputation for making affordable instruments that outperform their price.

 The price of the Yamaha F335 is the lowest you can expected for a guitar of this level.
 The great price makes it an attractive option for both beginners, and those looking for a pocket-friendly deal.

 Another nice feature that you get here is that the guitar looks good.
-The Dreadnought with all-laminated design has a classic look that players of all levels will appreciate.
+With a Dreadnought acoustic guitar shape and an all-laminated design, this instument has a classic look that players of all levels will appreciate.

 The design offers all the aesthetic benefits of a hardtop guitar, but without the high cost that is usually associated with hardtops.